-Here are eight tools and tactics that help large organizations ensure brand consistency while still empowering local marketers to self-create customized, on-brand assets for all channels.
+Here are six tools and tactics that help large organizations ensure brand consistency while still empowering local marketers to self-create customized, on-brand assets for all channels.

-Creating dynamic templates lets central teams ensure brand consistency while enabling local sales, marketing, and partners to self create relevant and customized marketing materials even if they have no design experience.
-Flyers, signs, product sheets, proposals, social posts, emails, ads, or even video can all be as locked down or customizable as you want.
+Creating dynamic templates helps central teams ensure brand consistency while enabling local sales, marketing, and partners to self-create relevant and customized marketing materials even if they have no design experience.
+Flyers, signs, product sheets, proposals, social posts, emails, ads, or even videos can all be as locked down or customizable as you want.
 Templates can preload relevant data into a user's templates to automatically customize and personalize creative.
-They no longer have to manually change contact information, imagery, pricing, graphics, regional info or anything else you choose again.
-Using templates speeds time to market, ensures brand consistency, and dramatically reduces production costs.
+They no longer have to manually change contact information, imagery, pricing, graphics, regional info, or anything else you choose again.
+Using templates speeds up time to market, ensures brand consistency, and dramatically reduces production costs.

-Streamlining marketing requests and approvals with straightforward and efficient workflow tools can provide that extra layer of governance without the back and forth emails and version control confusion.
+Streamlining marketing requests and approvals with straightforward and efficient workflow tools can provide an extra layer of governance without the back-and-forth emails and version control confusion.

-Using these tools and processes any large organization can ensure that their marketing is on-brand, every time and everywhere.
+Using these tools and processes, any large organization can ensure that its marketing is on-brand, every time and everywhere.